 Fulton was active in Nashville's initiative to broaden its sports presence.
 Many of his plans may not have panned out, but they could possibly have inspired the sports market we currently have now.
 And if we had won the 1996 Olympics' bid, you really never know what might of happened.
 But here are a few of the details from Nashville's package for the '96 Olympics:

 - There are no documents within the collection that explain why Nashville wasn't chosen, nor is there an official package that was submitted to the USOC (United States Olympic Committee), but from the few news clippings, memos, and reports - you get a general sense of what Nashville was planning and what it could afford.
-For example, check out the picture to the left outlining the building plans.
+For example, check out the picture above, outlining the building plans.
 These games were going to be spread throughout the county.

 - Between a 10-month span, starting March, 1987 to January 1988, bidding cities followed a strict schedule of submitting materials.
 This started with a seminar in Colorado Springs, Colorado, providing the bidding cities with the information they needed to qualify.